Fresh Eggs From Rebekahs

 Cage-free chickens eating

 Most store-bought eggs come from chickens with far different living conditions.
 These birds are kept in tiny cages, sitting in their poop while being fed pellets.
-Basically, they are not able to be chickens.
-Which means they get very little exercise and are not as healthy as free-range chickens.
+Basically, they can’t live as chickens should.
+Which means they get very little exercise and aren’t as healthy as free-range chickens.

 Longer Shelf Life

-Wouldn’t you prefer to buy an egg that is not only fresher, but you have a fairly good idea of when it was laid?
+Wouldn’t you prefer to buy an egg that’s not only fresher but also one you have a fairly good idea of when it was laid?
 For crying out loud, who wouldn’t?
 It’s been proven that the longer you wait to eat an egg, the fewer nutrients it contains.

 Farm fresh eggs are generally only a day or two old, while the ones you pick out at the grocery store may already be well over a month old.
-Typically several days go by before the eggs make it into the grocery store, and then are given a month before their sell-by date expires.
+Typically, several days pass before the eggs reach the grocery store, and then they’re given a month before their sell-by date.
 That’s a huge difference in freshness and quality!

 Fresh Eggs Differ In Flavor